Ey-Jay/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-Short game of rock, paper, or scissors against the computer.
+Short game of rock, paper, scissors against the computer.

-Currently it is only possible to play it in the browser console.
+Developed as an Odin Project exercise.

-Soon the UI will be developed.
+It started as a browser-console-only game, but now the GUI is finally done.